mattyyeung/mattyyeung.github.io/piano-path.md

 - integration (aka fixing mistakes)
 - landscaping

 My original budget was $250... because "*really, who can justify spending money on front path lights*".
-Blew RIGHT through that, of course... into 4-figures.
+Blew RIGHT through that, of course... more than 5x that.
 But would have been a lot more if I bought everything new!

 <!--